andrewnyr/www.as211562.net/content/pages/locations.md

               *   i have a very open peering policy for my bettendorf pop and am willing to peer through a tunnel (vxlan preferred).

-              *   my fremont peering router is located with the upstream, [ioHarbor ](https://ioharbor.com/).
+              *   my bettendorf peering router is located with the upstream, [ioHarbor ](https://ioharbor.com/).